xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 A developer might be inclined to restructure multiple XML streams

-by using a threading or fork()
+by using a threading or fork() strategy.
+Doing this would

 be a mistake.
 An asynchronous socket handler within a single process